Crowdfunding in Spain: market history and current state

 All Spanish platforms registered with the CNMV had to follow rigid limits in terms of both the maximum sum permitted to raise, 1 mln EUR, and the maximum sum of investment for a project per investor, 3,000 EUR.
 In the case of lending-based crowdfunding, the Bank of Spain was assisting with controlling and supervising crowdfunding platforms.

-Now that the ESCP entered into force on 10 November 2021 and became applicable to all the crowdfunding platforms willing to operate in the EU, Spanish platforms are expected to shift to new regulations by 10 November 2023.
+Now that the ESCP entered into force on 10 November 2021 and became applicable to all the crowdfunding platforms willing to operate in the EU, Spanish platforms shifted to new regulations on 10 November 2023.

-Per the new legislation, the maximum limit of funds that a project may raise per year will be increased to 5 mln EUR, secondary markets can be implemented by allowing investors to obtain liquidity when needed, and the cross-border provision of services has become possible.
+Per the new legislation, the maximum amount of funds that a project may raise per year will be increased to 5 mln EUR.
+Secondary markets can be implemented by allowing investors to obtain liquidity when needed, and the cross-border provision of services has become possible.

 The first alternative investing platforms in Spain were launched in 2010.
-But it was only in 2015 that the first regulation on crowdfunding was adopted.
+However, it was only in 2015 that the first regulation on crowdfunding was adopted.

-Together with the Bank of Spain, CNMV introduced a specific legal framework for financial crowdfunding platforms that regulated crowdfunding providers’ and investors’ relationship.
+Together with the Bank of Spain, CNMV introduced a specific legal framework for financial crowdfunding platforms that regulated crowdfunding providers’ and investors’ relationships.
 In a nutshell, CNMV implemented the following:

 • introduced the CNMV FinTech Portal to attract people interested in crowdfunding;